 Piping Rosettes on a Cake

-- If desired, measure the sides of the cake using a ruler and divide by the number of rosette layers you’d like.
+- For perfectly even rosette layers, measure the sides of the cake using a ruler and divide by the number of rosette layers you'd like.

-- Then make small markings in the frosting at each interval with a knife so that when you pipe you can keep the rosettes even.
+- Then make small markings in the frosting with a toothpick or knife at each interval, so that when you pipe you can keep the rosettes even.

 - Add 1-2 cups for buttercream frosting to a piping bag fitted with the desired star tip.

-- Apply a fair amount of pressure to the piping bag so a frosting star starts to form onto the cake.
+- To make your rosettes, apply a fair amount of pressure to the piping bag so a frosting star (from the start tip) starts to form onto the cake.

 - Then, without lifting and while still adding pressure to the piping bag, slowly drag the piping bag and around the formed star in a circular motion.